Use of automated facial recognition by South Wales Police ruled ‘unlawful’

 The Court of Appeal has upheld a legal challenge against the use of automated facial recognition (AFR) technology by South Wales Police (SWP).

 The appeal was brought by Ed Bridges from Cardiff, backed by the civil rights group Liberty.
-A case I recently wrote about; Facial recognition technology – should be concerned? which explored the privacy impacts of the use of this new technology.

 The AFR technology in question uses cameras to scan faces within a crowd, then matches these images against a ‘Watch List’ (which can include images of suspects, missing people and persons of interest).
 This flags up potential matches to officers.